apache/openwhisk/docs/reference.md

 * The memory limit M is in the range from [128MB..512MB] and is set per action in MB.
 * A user can change the limit when creating the action.
 * A container cannot have more memory allocated than the limit.

+### Per action max container concurrency (Default: namespace limit for concurrent invocations) **Only applicable using new scheduler**
+* The max containers that will be created for an action before throttling in the range from [1..concurrentInvocations limit for namespace]
+* By default the max allowed containers / server instances for an action is equal to the namespace limit.
+* A user can change the limit when creating the action.
+* Defining a lower limit than the namespace limit means your max container concurrency will be the action defined limit.
+* If using actionConcurrency > 1 such that your action can handle multiple requests per instance, your true concurrency limit is actionContainerConcurrency * actionConcurrency.
+* The actions within a namespaces containerConcurrency total do not have to add up to the namespace limit though you can configure it that way to guarantee an action will get exactly the action container concurrency.
+* For example with a namespace limit of 30 with 2 actions each with a container limit of 20; if the first action is using 20, there will still be space for 10 for the other.

 ### Per action logs (MB) (Default: 10MB)
 * The log limit N is in the range [0MB..10MB] and is set per action.